-Presence-absence surveys confirmed that YOY and juvenile salmonids occupied reaches of the river most affected by the Hebgen Dam gate failure.
-Brown Trout YOY were present in 90% of the side channels sampled in June and 95% in July.
-Young-of-year Rainbow Trout were present in 90% of the side channels sampled in July (Table 3).
-Rainbow Trout YOY absence from the June sample is attributable to relatively late emergence compared to brown trout (Downing 2001), which resulted in clear size differences between YOY Brown and Rainbow Trout; Brown Trout YOY were on average 20mm longer than Rainbow Trout YOY during July sampling.
-Age-1 Brown (70% and 75%) and Rainbow Trout (80% and 40%) were present in most side channels during both sampling periods (Table 3).
-Age-2 Brown (15% and 35%) and Rainbow trout (10% and 35%) were present in some of the side channels sampled.
-No Mountain Whitefish YOY were observed, age-1 Mountain Whitefish were present in 5% and 20% of side channels, and age-2 Mountain Whitefish were present in 5% of side channels in the respective sampling periods (Table 3).
-Larval drift of Mountain Whitefish may have distributed juveniles to areas of slower velocities than sampled for this report (Boyer 2016).
-However, YOY Mountain Whitefish are common throughout the mainstem Madison River and are frequently observed by FWP personnel during annual electrofishing surveys.
+Presence/Absence surveys were completed in 2022 and confirmed that YOY and juvenile salmonids persisted in habitats throughout the reaches of the river most affected by the Hebgen Dam gate failure.
+Brown Trout YOY were present in 90% of the side-channels sampled in June and 95% in July, while YOY Rainbow Trout were present in 90% of the side-channels sampled in July.
+Rainbow Trout YOY absence from the June sample is attributable to emergence timings described by Downing (2001) and resulted in clear size differentiation between Brown and Rainbow Trout YOY; Brown Trout YOY were on average 20mm longer than Rainbow Trout YOY.
+Age 1 Brown (70% and 75%) and Rainbow Trout (80% and 40%) were present in the majority of side-channels during both sampling periods.
+Age 2 Brown (15% and 35%) and Rainbow trout were present in (10% and 35%) of the side-channels sampled.
+No Mountain Whitefish YOY were observed, age 1 Mountain Whitefish were present in 5% and 20% of side-channels, and age 2 Mountain Whitefish were present in 5% of side-channels in the respective sampling periods (Lohrenz et. al 2022).